 Suppose an investor has an insight.
 He/she believes the stock market will not drop significantly in the coming month, and even if certain stocks drop below a certain price, the investor is willing to buy those stocks at that price.
 If so, he/she can use the equity-linked deposit by selling a put option.
-If the stock price does not fall below a certain level, he/she can enhance his / her investment yield by receiving the option premium and he/she needs to buy the stocks at a price higher than the market price, and if the stock price falls sharply, there will be greater of loss.
+If the stock price does not fall below a certain level, he/she can enhance his/her investment yield by receiving the option premium and he/she does not have to actually buy the stocks.
+But if the market drops, then he/she needs to buy the stocks at a price higher than the market price, and if the stock price falls sharply, there will be a greater risk of loss.